Civitanova Marche: 15th century walls

 Perfectly conserved, these walls are a good example of military Renaissance architecture.
 Commissioned in 1440 by the Sforza family along with the four S.Paolo, Girone, Mercato and S.Angelo doors.

 Sanctuary of San Marone

 The San Marone church is located on San Marone hamlet, in the lower part of the city.
 Originally in Romanesque style, erected on the location of the protector martyr.
 The sanctuary has a central naive as well as two lateral ones and conserves ancient architectural remains; the façade has a lunette in the main gate where there is the depiction of the Virgin with Child between San Marone and Santa Domitilla, work realized at the end of the 19th century by Sigismondo Nardi.
 The remains of the saint are conserved under the altar.
-In this sanctuary, the 13 May 1823, Sante Possenti, governor of the Papal States and Agnese Frisciotti of Civitanova got married.
+In this sanctuary, 13 May 1823, Sante Possenti, governor of the Papal States and Agnese Frisciotti of Civitanova got married.